01 of 06

 Show the Rest of the Deck

-Show the identity of the card (you can also state the card that the spectator “selected” which will act as - the spectator will be thinking about the identify of the card and not how it was chosen.
+Show the identity of the card.
+You can also state the card that the spectator “selected” which will act as a distraction.
+The spectator will be thinking about the identity of the card and not how it was chosen.
 With the “selected” card still face up, use your other hand to deal the card onto the table, face up.
-At this point you don’t want to show it’s back yet.
+At this point, you don’t want to show it’s back yet.
 You’re waiting for the big surprise at the end of the trick.Continue to 6 of 6 below.

 06 of 06